How to Identify Jihadi-Salafists Through Their Ideology, Practices, and Methodology

 He also thought by the way that those people he called the ‘Jewish Crusaders’ – that is not a mistranslation, it is not the Jews and the Crusaders, it is the Jewish Crusaders – were the real enemy behind all the evils in the world.
 Someone who had sort of destroyed true Islam, not led astray but had convinced other Muslims to follow them, and behind them all of course was the Jews.
 He wrote an entire tract in which he explained how all the ills in the entire world were caused by the Jews, and he made them the main enemy.
 Jewish Crusaders then are those crusaders that are being manipulated, used, puppeteered by the Jews in order to achieve their ends.

 But this is a guy in the Egyptian Muslim Brotherhood.
 How in the world did he have any influence on anybody?
 Well, basically through his brother because in 1966, you notice that date, he was one of the people rounded up by the Egyptian government and executed, but his brother escaped and he went off to Saudi Arabia where he was given a professorship in Ibn Abdel Aziz University, which was attended by Osama bin Laden, who went to his lectures.

-How you choose to dress, whether you dress like a Westerner or you dress traditionally tells people your practice of religion.
-It’s as if you know Episcopalians all had to dress and act a specific way, all the different parts of Catholicism had to look and dress in different ways.
+How you choose to dress, whether you dress like a Westerner or you dress traditionally, tells people your practice of religion.
+It is as if, you know, Episcopalians all had to dress and act a specific way, all the different parts of Catholicism had to look and dress in different ways.
 You could look at them and say ah, that person belongs to the [unintelligible].
 I can tell by the way they dress today, you know?
-That’s basically what you get with Islam, and these guys dress like nobody since the beginning of time.
+That is basically what you get with Islam, and these guys dress like nobody since the beginning of time.
 Take my word for it.
-I’m going to show you pictures
+I am going to show you pictures

 Basic vision of al Qaeda and ISIS